 - A 32-bit row hash value is created for the primary index using the row-hashing algo.

 - Out of these 32 bits, the first 20 bits defines the AMP at which the row having this index will reside.
-Hash map decides this, that contains one million hash buckets
+Hash map decides this, which contains one million hash buckets.

 - This is how a hash map looks like :

-- This is how row is distributed to the AMP and same is the process for the retrieval.
+- This is how the row is distributed to the AMP, and the same is the process for the retrieval.

 2. Non-Unique Primary Index

-A non-unique primary index as the name suggests allows duplicate values, that is it can have ‘n’ number of null values in the column defined as non-unique primary index
+A non-unique primary index, as the name suggests, allows duplicate values; that is, it can have a ‘n’ number of null values in the column defined as a non-unique primary index.

-The syntax for Non-Unique Primary Index is given below:
+The syntax for the Non-Unique Primary Index is given below:

 CREATE TABLE Tab_name